Leslie Cochran: As an Austin fixture

 Cochran was typically seen around 6th Street and Congress during business hours, frequently wearing women's clothing.
 His most popular attire was a leopard thong and high-heeled shoes.
 Cochran always identified as a man.

 Cochran ran for Mayor of Austin three times, most recently in 2003.
 He earned a second-place finish in 2000, garnering 7.75% of the vote.
 He said his life on the streets advocating for police accountability was a good background for the job.
 He appeared with his boa and tiara at mayoral debates, but spoke about real issues.
 Cochran showed up for a mayoral campaign interview in 2003 wearing a women's business suit.
 "He looked like a stewardess from the golden age of air travel," said the Austin Chronicle editor.
 Cochran talked about problems ahead for a city that was creative and fun, but growing so fast that it could become big and bland.
 "He was talking about issues we are still talking about today, nearly a decade later, as Austin has grappled with change.
 He had actually thought about real issues that were facing the city, and not all of his ideas were particularly out there.
 He certainly wasn't the craziest person I ever dealt with running for office, by a long shot."
 If elected, Cochran promised to plant more trees and wear more conservative dresses to "respect the office."

 Cochran was featured prominently in the 2010 book Weird City: Sense of Place and Creative Resistance in Austin, Texas.
 In the book, the author interviewed Cochran at Bouldin Creek Coffeehouse where they discussed such topics as Austin's rapid growth, commercialization, and the "Keep Austin Weird" campaign.
 He appeared on NBC's The Tonight Show with Jay Leno, wearing a thong.
 He did occasional odd jobs for local businesses and appeared in an ad for Pinky's Pagers that aired locally during the 2001 Super Bowl.
 He also worked as a model, and a local business lent him a three-wheeler bicycle with advertising to pedal around town.

 Merchandising

 Cochran was featured in a set of collectible Leslie dress-up refrigerator magnets, with outfits like a leopard-print dress, cheerleader uniform and a miniskirt.
 The magnets were sold in local bookstores beginning in 2006, and Cochran received 20 percent of sales.
 In 2007, Cochran bought a large storage shed with his magnet earnings.
 He cut a deal with a woman in South Austin to put the shed in her yard, furnished the shed and moved into it.
-Ironically, the man known for having "lived outside the box" was now living outside in a box.

 In 2009, Costa Systems created the "iLeslie" iPhone application, sold by the Apple iTunes App Store.
 The application contains an assortment of sound bites by Cochran and two interviews where he recounted select experiences in Austin.
 Half of all profits went to Cochran.